 Free trade agreements (FTAs) might seem a million miles from the NHS.
 However, FTAs are not just about the trading of goods.
-They also cover services and corporate rights.
-The Coalition Government is keen to negotiate a FTA between the EU and the USA in which health services will be treated as things to be bought, sold and profited from.
-This will have disastrous consequences for the NHS.
-Here we attempt to explain why.
+They also cover services (sometimes defined as “anything you can’t drop on your foot”) and corporate rights.
+The UK Government is supporting the negotiations for FTAs that are currently underway between the EU and a range of other countries, treaties in which health services will be treated as things to be bought, sold and profited from.
+These agreements are largely negotiated in secret, but what we know from leaks and the release of very limited information is that we can expect disastrous consequences for the NHS.
+In these pages of the website we attempt to explain why.

 - FTAs give transnational corporations the right to enter the UK market and operate without limits on their activities.